centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-create-standard-map.md

 3. Click **Add** to confirm the map's creation.

 The new map opens directly in the editor interface.

+## Create a map from an existing container

+You can create a view that is directly linked to a container.
+This is useful when you want to share the sublevel of a view to a different profile without duplicating its contents or assigning full access to the main view.

+1. Right-click the container and click **Create map from container**.
+2. Name the container.
+3. Click Add.

+Your map has been created.
+You can find it in the MAP homepage.

-Now you can customize your map using the MAP editor features.
+> Now you can customize your map using the MAP editor features.

 ## Use the MAP editor